 1. Use leading lines

-Use a wide-angle lens and include leading lines that move from the bottom of the frame to the top.
+One of the best ways to convey depth in photography is also the easiest: Work with a wide-angle lens and include lines, generally referred to as leading lines, that move from the bottom of the frame to the top.

 This photo has a similarly subtle set of leading lines: